evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 ## Summary/TLDR

-My driver timeouts are related to my 144 Hz monitor and GPU driver not playing nice, as far as I can tell.
+My driver timeouts are related to my 144 Hz monitor and AMD GPU driver not playing nice, as far as I can tell.
+This [YouTube video](https://www.youtube.com/watch?v=Td3mBgE1Dsc) has an even quicker fix.

 _Note: I think this fix is just a trivial config change, but follow this guide at your own risk.
 If something goes wrong use Safe-Mode and the CRU reset script to fix it, etc._